RohanBera/Interpolation-using-PYDIVA/README.md

         `python3 analyse.py example/.
 20181211 9999.000 example.py`

 **NOTE**

-> _The programs above are dependant on the path to DIVA-4.7.2 directory.
+* _The programs above are dependant on the path to DIVA-4.7.2 directory.
 Modify the path (divadir) in the source code accordingly._
-> Refer report.pdf for more detailed info.
+* Refer report.pdf for more detailed info on the project.
+* Download the files from this [link](**insert drive link here**) and paste "ar_index_global_prof.txt" to "rtod" folder & "ARGO_CORE_2018_Latest.txt" to "interpol" folder before running the example commands